 - Leadership in the development of a knowledge base for action;

 - Facilities for innovative research, including software and hardware for surveys, and equipment for video-based neighbourhood research

 - Training and mentoring for current and future practitioners of neighbourhood-based intervention research; and

 - Knowledge mobilization for effective use by decision-makers, practitioners and the community.

 The central focus of CRUNCH is understanding how complex, population-based interventions focusing on urban residential neighbourhoods may have positive effects on the health of residents.
-We believe that successfully applying interventions across contexts requires an understanding of how interventions work, not simply if they work.
+We believe that successfully applying interventions across contexts requires an understanding of how interventions work, for whom and under what conditions, not simply if they work.

-Download a two-page summary (.pdf format) describing CRUNCH and its work here.
+Click here to download a two-page summary (.pdf format) describing CRUNCH and its facilities.